 Preview / review the OTA program Career Talk with this summary (pdf).

-The OTA program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The OTA program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process